Birth of the Balancer

 Then, the light jumps, filling the air with bursts of color.

-And hardens into an endless rain of beautiful shapes, which move and change as they fall.
+The light moves in circles, high above the fountain, and hardens into an endless rain of beautiful shapes, which move and change as they fall.

-Fading away, before they reach the ground.
+The shapes fade away, seconds before reaching the ground.

 “It’s beautiful,” says Tzina, as she watches the dance of light and form.